ultimatemember/ultimatemember/readme.txt

   - Added: `um_member_directory_cover_image_size` hook with ability to change the cover photo size on the member directory
   - Added: `um_member_directory_get_members_allow` JS hook for 3rd-party integration with the member directory.
 You could use a time throttle until some data is loaded
+  - Added: Notice about the fields' conditional logic rules + small CSS enhancements
+  - Added: Invalid nonce validation on Login and Registration pages instead of wp_die()
+  - Added: Privacy settings for the Divider field type (#688)
+  - Added: Ability for the integration with Gutenberg Block restriction settings (extends the block restriction settings via 3rd-party plugins)
+  - Added: Strings translations

 * Bugfixes: